 Sea World– San Diego’s most famous attraction has taken a battering in recent years due to its captive Orca (Killer Whale) Program.
 Gone are the Days of the Shamu shows and the Park is trying to reinvent itself as an ocean-based theme park.
 The Orcas are still present, but the show is much toned down and a learning presentation of how Orcas behave in the wild.

-Whale Watching – If you prefer your Sea Life in the Sea, then San Diego is a phenominal place to come see all kinds of ocean creatures.
+Whale Watching – If you prefer your Sea Life in the Sea, then San Diego is a phenomenal place to come see all kinds of ocean creatures.
 Currents from the deep cold Pacific well up and keep the sea temperatures quite cool even in the winter, but this also brings nutrients that support a whole host of life.
 As such Sealions, seals, dolphins and a whole host of seabirds are abundant year-round.
 On top of this, there are two distinct whale seasons.
 Blue Whales appear in the summer and Grey Whales pass by on migratory routes in the winter.
 Whale Watching tours can be organized to take you out to see the Whales.

-Legoland – Lego has always been big and as a kid, I dreamed of visiting lego land, but in recent years this iconic toy has made an even bigger splash with lego movies, games and tie in’s with other franchises, there are not many kids that wouldn’t enjoy a trip to Legoland!
-While it is not technically in San Diego it is well within stinking distance, just a one and a half hours drive from the city center.
+Legoland – Lego has always been big and as a kid, I dreamed of visiting lego land, but in recent years this iconic toy has made an even bigger splash with lego movies, games, and tie in’s with other franchises, there are not many kids that wouldn’t enjoy a trip to Legoland!
+While it is not technically in San Diego it is well within stinking distance, just one and a half hours drive from the city center.

 Go San Diego Pass